 Coroline Cook is a 44 year old mother of two boys, with a diagnosis of Major Depressive Disorder and Alcohol Use Disorder currently in remission.

 She lives in a boarding house, works full time in administration for a firm, owns a substantial mortgage on a house which is rented out, and generally struggles financially to pay her bills, child support and mortgage, as well as paying for activities with her two boys.
 She is in constant conflict with her brother and his wife.
 Something which has recently escalated to the point of ex-communication with her brothers wife, and constant verbal outburst between her and her brother over various care decisions with her two boys and supposed breeches of the joint gaurdianship agreement.
-Of note though, she currently does not want to become the primary carer of her two boys who are soon to enter adolescence, with her living in a boarding house with limited cash flow, she feels her children are better cared for in their current arrangement, nonetheless, she feels underappreciated and underrespected for her rights as a mother and the efforts she goes to to see her children weekly and to improve wellbeing., She feels constantly regected and vilified for her past OD and alcoholism, something feels she constantly trying to make amends for with little acknowledgement for her efforts.
+Of note though, she currently does not want to become the primary carer of her two boys who are soon to enter adolescence, with her living in a boarding house with limited cash flow, she feels her children are better cared for in their current arrangement, nonetheless, she feels underappreciated and underrespected for her rights as a mother and the efforts she goes to to see her children weekly and to improve thier wellbeing., She feels constantly regected and vilified for her past OD and alcoholism, something feels she is constantly trying to make amends for with little acknowledgement of those efforts.
 This appars to be a great source of discontent for Coroline.

-She drank heavily and smoked alot of canabbis through her late adolescence, used to dress as a goth and describes herself as a nn angry teenager.
+She drank heavily and smoked alot of canabbis through her late adolescence, used to dress as a goth and describes herself as an angry teenager.
 In her early twenties she grew out of this, gave up drinking, completed her schooling at tafe, started working regularly, and had a period of relative happiness for five years having met and fell in love wih a man who tragically died in a car crash when she was 28 years old.
 She is still close with this mans family, who she will meet with nearly every year around the anniversary of this mans death, a period of time she finds difficult every year, even 16 years on.
 She still has dreams of arriving places to find he has just left and describes with melancholy how, on the evening on his death he had tries to call her several times but she hadn’t answered.

 She bagan drinking heavily again 7 years ago whilst in an abusive relationship with and alcoholic ex mongrel mob member.
 Following her OD two years ago she attended CADS,and then a rehab program which she describes as very formative and taught her to take ownership for her behaviour.
 She has been relatively sober ever since.
 Roughly binging once every 3 months, though nil for the past half year.
 She is aware that any exposure of her drinking will depardize access to her children.